samads2k/weather_app/README.md

 # Weather App
-# Used React library and an API to retrieve temperature and humidity of a city that is entered by the user.
+# Used React library and an API to create an app that retrieved temperature and humidity of a city that is entered by the user.
 # ![](/example/seattle_ex.png)